Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-native-reachability/README.md

     </build>
     ```

-  Add the below gradle configuration to your *build.gradle* file:
+  Or the below gradle configuration to your *build.gradle* file:

     ```groovy
     graalvmNative {